renkun-ken/rlist/README.md

 [1] "Penny"
 ```

-If we want to know the programming language each person has been using for the longest time
+Get the programming language each person has been using for the longest time by calling `list.map`.

 ```r